-As the previous sections indicate, your selection of record format, file organization, and access mode(s) cannot be made independently of each other.
-For example, if you want to use VFC records, you cannot choose indexed file organization; and if your records are undefined, you must use a block access mode.
+As the previous sections indicate, your selection of device, record format, file organization, and access mode(s) cannot be made independently of each other.
+For example, if you want to use VFC records, you cannot choose indexed file organization; if you choose relative file organization, you must use a disk device; and if your files must be stored on magnetic tape, you must use a sequential access mode.